 Madrid

 Spain’s capital city, in the geographically most central province of Spain, has taken its licks for offering lots of traditional fare without a lot of innovation.
-This is changing, plus it’s increasingly common to find, say, an Asturian restaurant down the street from an Andalusian or Castilian venue, and around the corner from a Basque pintxo bar.
+This is changing.
+It’s increasingly common to find, say, an Asturian restaurant down the street from an Andalucian or Castilian venue, and around the corner from a Basque pintxo bar.
 I wouldn’t be surprised to find every regional plate we highlight in this post somewhere in Madrid.

 In Madrid, one will inevitably sample one of the typical potato dishes, both satisfying and affordable.
 During our first year in Madrid, I practically lived on Ensaladilla Rusa, a creamy potato salad made with a smattering of carrots, peas and onions, and sometimes with tuna.
 Midday, a ración (a plate-sized portion, bigger than a tapa) was my go-to dish when I just didn’t know what I wanted.
 Recipe: here's our favorite version of Ensaladilla Rusa.